novuhq/novu/docs/docs/channels/sms/africas-talking.md

 ## Getting Started

-To use Africa's Talking provider in the SMS channel, the first step is to create an Africa's Talking account and add your API key and username to Africa's Talking integration on the Novu platform.
+To use Africa's Talking provider in the SMS channel, the first step is to create an Africa's Talking account and add your API key, username and Sender's ID to Africa's Talking integration on the Novu platform.

 ## Create a username